-You can encrypt the configuration file of SSB during system backups using the public-part of a GPG key.
+You can encrypt the configuration file of syslog-ng Store Box (SSB) during system backups using the public-part of a GPG key.
 The system backups of SSB contain other information as well (for example, databases), but only the configuration file is encrypted.
 Note that system backups do not contain logspace data.

 For details on restoring configuration from a configuration backup, see Restoring SSB configuration and data.

 It is not possible to directly import a GPG-encrypted configuration into SSB, it has to be decrypted locally first.